xenith/django-base-template/README.md

 {% if False %}
-# Django 1.4 Base Template #
+# Django 1.5 Base Template #

 ## About ##

 This template is based off of the work of [Mozilla Playdoh][playdoh], as well as experience with other Django layouts/templates.
-Playdoh is mainly setup for Mozilla's systems, and is currently only designed for Django 1.3.
-Some of the libraries bundled with Playdoh are also no longer necessary in Django 1.4.
+Playdoh is mainly setup for Mozilla's systems, and is currently only designed for Django 1.4.

 This template is designed for Django 1.4's new startproject template option.
+This version of the template is designed for Django 1.5.

-As much as I could, all the code has been updated to use the new suggested layout and functionality in Django 1.4.
+As much as I could, all the code has been updated to use the new suggested layout and functionality in Django 1.5.

 [playdoh]: https://github.com/mozilla/playdoh